amod26/AmazonPriceTracker/README.md

 # Amazon Price Tracker

 - This script will let you track price for the specified product.
+You'll get immediate track of price once it changes for your favourite item on Amazon which you were longing to buy from a long time.